CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Portability Decomposition Framework

 where

-If the sign reverses, a feature that was positively correlated with malicious behavior in one environment becomes negatively correlated in another.
-This phenomenon represents a modeling-level portability failure rather than a representational one.
+If the sign reverses, a feature that was positively associated with malicious behavior in one environment becomes negatively associated in another.
+More generally, even without full sign reversal, substantial attenuation or distortion of $\Delta_\mathcal{E}(f)$ may degrade transfer.
+This phenomenon reflects instability in the behavioral meaning or discriminative geometry of the feature under domain shift rather than instability in telemetry ingestion or canonicalization.

+This distinction is central to the CSTS thesis.
+The purpose of CSTS is not to guarantee downstream model success in every environment.
+Rather, it is to isolate portability failures so that one can determine whether the failure is caused by broken telemetry representation or by genuine distributional and modeling differences.